 In Berlin – A City Divided, you will read 5 different stories of a past that is not that far away.
 A woman leaves East Germany using a fake id card, a refugee is shot at the border, a family tries to flee into the west, a young man gets in trouble for taking pictures and the party of a lifetime.

-This is what you get when you buy Berlin – A City Divided, and we know you should get it.
+You get this when you buy Berlin – A City Divided, and we know you should get it.

 100 Favourite Places from Slow Travel Berlin

-100 Favourite Places from Slow Travel Berlin is not a conventional guidebook, and this is why we love it so much.
+100 Favourite Places from Slow Travel Berlin is not a conventional guidebook, so we love it.
 Listen to what we are saying and buy this book right now.

 Cee Cee Berlin Highlights

-Cee Cee is our favourite newsletter about Berlin.
+Cee Cee is our favorite newsletter about Berlin.
 They often show us places we have never heard of, and we are always amazed by their weekly links.
-Their book came as a pleasant surprise, and we bought it at the release party.
-We went out with such a beautiful book that we could advise you to get it just based on graphic design.
+Their book was a pleasant surprise, and we bought it at the release party.
+We went out with such a beautiful book that we could advise you to get it based on graphic design.

-But the Cee Cee Berlin Highlights book is more than just a beautiful book.
-It is a book with more than 200 hundred of Berlin most exciting features.
+But the Cee Cee Berlin Highlights book is more than beautiful.
+It is a book with over 200 hundred of Berlin’s most exciting features.
 This book has everything you need to know about Berlin, from secret bars to hidden art collections in bunkers.

 Berlin – The Architecture Guide